rendall/icebreakers/QUESTIONS.md

   * Have you ever been mistaken for someone famous?
   * How can team members learn more about each other?
   * How did you do on the office trivia contest last week?
-  * How did you meet your friends here at college?
   * How do you break awkward silences?
   * How do you feel love from someone else?
   * How do you keep yourself from being bored?